 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy please contact the district office at 11152 Aurora Ave, Urbandale, IA or call 515.457.5000.
-The district's Equity Coordinator is Mrs. Stephanie Davis, daviss@urbandaleschools.com.
+If you have questions or a grievance related to this policy please contact the District office at 11152 Aurora Ave, Urbandale, IA or call 515.457.5000.
+The District's Equity Coordinator is-Stephanie Davis, equitycoordinator@urbandaleschools.com https://educateiowa.gov/pk-12/parentguardian-and-community-concerns